Mathematics, fluids, meteorology and symmetry entry

-The group is comprised of both outstanding, world-leading professors in Meteorology and Nonlinear waves and young, ambitious, internationally recognised academics.
-These academics play a leading role in the National Centre for Earth Observation (NCEO) (with Uni. of Leicester) which provides evidence to government and businesses about the current state of the Earth's climate as well as future predictions.
+The group is comprised of both outstanding, world-leading professors in meteorology and nonlinear waves and young, ambitious, internationally recognised academics.
+These academics play a leading role in the National Centre for Earth Observation (NCEO) alongside the University of Leicester, which provides evidence to government and businesses about the current state of the Earth's climate as well as future predictions.

 The group is also responsible for driving the mathematical modelling behind the OWEL wave energy converter which aims to provide a significant amount of green energy to the UK in the future.
 On top of this, it is the principal organiser of the Applied Geometric Mechanics Network in the UK.

 Potential areas of PhD research include the following: